aditichandure/superstore-sales-analysis/README.md

 | 2013       | 600533.77   | 80062.50     |
 | 2014       | 733215.19   | 93439.73     |

-2. Technology is the largest category with total sales of $836.2K, accounting for about 36% of Superstore's total business.
-The Furniture and Office Supplies categories each account for 32% and 31% of total sales, respectively.
-Average sales in the Technology category are roughly 1.3x that of the Furniture category and 3.8x that of the Office Supplies category.
+2. Technology is the largest category with total sales of $835.2K, accounting for about 36% of Superstore's total business.
+The Furniture and Office Supplies categories each account for 32% and 30% of total sales, respectively.
 ```
 SELECT category, SUM(sales) AS total_sales, AVG(sales) AS average_sales,
 SUM(sales)/(SELECT SUM(sales) FROM sample_superstore)*100 AS percentage_of_total